Now, there’s one thing that I always pride myself on and that’s knowing my puddings, pastries and pain au chocolat!

 Anyway, before I over-analyse my eating habits, make sure you try their ring doughnuts that are cooked fresh throughout the day.

 2.)
 Nero Belgian Waffles

-Based on Robson Street, Nero Belgian Waffles are known for having some of the tastiest Belgian Waffles in all of British Columbia.
-Make sure to try their Banella waffle (with lashings of Nutella and bananas) and their, tummy-loving, Liege waffle – they’re soooooo good!
+Make sure to try their Banella waffle (with lashings of Nutella and bananas) and their, tummy-loving, Liege waffle.
+They’re so good!

 If you’re more of a savoury than sweet tooth fiend, grab yourself a Chevre Doux which is filled with yummy goats cheese.

 Although there’s about 3 New Town Bakeries, the main one is on Pender Street and serves some pretty epic Apple Tart and some Asian pastries that are too good to ignore.

 This Asian and Western bakery is the perfect place to visit when around Pender Street, especially If you’re looking for more than just a sweet treat, make sure to try their freshly made shrimp dumplings.
 It really is one of the best bakeries in Vancouver to visit.

 One of the things l love most about Purebread is their huge mix of both sweet and savoury treats that line the store.

 Perched on Hastings Street, in Gastown, Purebread is an amazing little place to fill that afternoon rumble in your tummy.
 It’s easily one of the best bakeries in Vancouver if you’re fancying some bacon and egg brioche and have a cup of their loose-leaf tea

 If you’re in Whistler, make sure to head to their store in the town itself.